 Stephanie Bann PT, OCS

-Stephanie grew up in Harrisburg PA and recently has traveled up to Juneau to work with the JBJC crew.
+Stephanie grew up in Harrisburg PA and recently has traveled to Juneau to work with the JBJC crew.
 Stephanie graduated from Thomas Jefferson University in 2013 and started her career in an Orthopedic Residency earning her Orthopedic Certified Specialty (OCS).
-She is currently working toward her (CNPT) Nutritional Physical Therapist certification.
-Stephanie has traveled as a physical therapist the last several years of her career which has taken her to California, Massachusetts, Hawaii, and Anchorage, AK.
-Stephanie loves getting to know new people, games, exercise, and anything outdoors, especially hiking and camping.
+She is currently working toward her Nutritional Physical Therapist Certification (CNPT).
+Stephanie has traveled as a physical therapist the last several years of her career which has taken her to California, Massachusetts, Hawaii, and Anchorage AK.
+Stephanie loves getting to know new people, games, exercise and anything outdoors, especially hiking and camping.